-Figure 3-6: Tags Home Page
+Figure 11: Tags Home Page

-The following options are displayed in the Tags page.
+The following buttons are displayed in the Tags page.

-Field Description Filter Filters the sites and tags available in the Tags page.
-For more information, refer to Filter Sites and Tags on page 50.
-New Creates a new site or a tag.
-For more information, refer to Create a Site on page 45 and Create a User-defined Tag on page 46.
-Edit Edits an existing site or a tag.
-For more information, refer to Edit a Site or Tag on page 49.
-Delete Deletes an existing site or a tag.
-Import Imports an existing file with sites and tags information.
-For more information, refer to Import Sites and Tags on page 51.
-Export Exports the existing sites and tags.
-For more information, refer to Export Sites and Tags on page 52.
+Field Description Filter Filters the tags available in the Tags page.
+For more information, refer to Filter Tags on page 57.
+New Creates a new tag.
+For more information, refer to Create a Site and Create a User-defined Tag on page 53.
+Edit Edits an existing tag.
+For more information, refer to Edit a Tag on page 56.
+Delete Deletes an existing tag.

-The following columns are displayed in the Tags page.
+The following columns are displayed in the tags list view: